MAX Blue Line: Route

 The Blue Line operates along the Eastside and Westside MAX segments, which combined total 32.6 mi to 32.7 mi.
 Its western terminus is Hatfield Government Center in Hillsboro, on the corner of West Main Street and Southwest Adams Avenue.
 From there, the line heads east along the median of Southeast Washington Street and continues east on a former BN—former OE—right-of-way between Southeast 10th Avenue and Northwest 185th Avenue, traveling mostly at-grade except at grade-separated crossings—notably, the Main Street Bridge and Cornelius Pass Road—until it reaches Beaverton Transit Center.
 It then turns north, running adjacent to Oregon Highway 217 to Sunset Transit Center.
 From there it continues eastwards along the north side of the Sunset Highway before entering the Robertson Tunnel for Washington Park station.
 After leaving the tunnel, the line passes below the Vista Bridge and enters downtown Portland, continuing along Southwest Jefferson Street before turning north onto the median of Southwest 18th Avenue.

 Near Providence Park, the tracks diverge eastbound onto Southwest Yamhill Street and westbound onto Southwest Morrison Street, crossing the Portland Transit Mall near the Pioneer Courthouse and Pioneer Courthouse Square.
 The tracks reconnect on Southwest 1st Avenue and head north, traversing the Willamette River via the Steel Bridge into the Rose Quarter.
 The line runs along Holladay Street in the Rose Quarter and the Lloyd District, passing the Moda Center and the Oregon Convention Center.
 It enters its grade-separated segment along the north bank of the Banfield Freeway at Sullivan's Gulch.
 The line then travels over the Interstate 84 and Interstate 205 interchange towards Gateway/Northeast 99th Avenue Transit Center.
 From Gateway Transit Center, tracks head south along the east side of I-205.
 A single-track junction south of Gateway Transit Center marks the start of the Airport MAX segment while a double junction south of Southeast Glisan Street splits into the I-205 MAX.
 The Blue Line turns east and enters the median of East Burnside Street at East 97th Avenue.
 At Ruby Junction/East 197th Avenue station, the line leaves the street and heads southeastwards until it reaches Cleveland Avenue station, its last stop, near the corner of Northeast Cleveland Avenue and Northeast 8th Street in Gresham.

 The Blue Line shares much of its alignment with the Red Line.
 Between 2001 and 2003, they used the same tracks from the 11th Avenue loop tracks in downtown Portland to Gateway Transit Center, where Red Line trains diverge towards Portland International Airport.
-Since 2003, they have shared the same route between Beaverton Transit Center and Gateway Transit Center.
+Since 2024, they have shared the same route between Hillsboro Airport/Fairgrounds station and Gateway Transit Center.
 The Green Line joined a part of this shared alignment in 2009, entering from the Portland Transit Mall just west of the Steel Bridge, diverging at Gateway Transit Center, and continuing south towards Clackamas.